 Entrepreneurs: Donny McCall

-Invis-A-Rack is a cargo management system that can transform a pickup truck into a bigger cargo-carrying vehicle in about 30 seconds with racks that fold out of the back bed.
+Invis-A-Rack is a cargo management system that can transform a pickup truck in less than 30 seconds into a bigger cargo-carrying vehicle with racks that fold out of the back bed.

-Invis-A-Rack cargo management system allows you to have a functional ladder rack when needed and fold down for a sleek design when not in use.
-It is made from lightweight aluminum extrusions, the system has non rusting strength with a black powder coat finish.
+Invis-A-Rack cargo management system allows you to fold down for a sleek design when not in use as a functional ladder rack.
+The system has non rusting strength, made from lightweight aluminum extrusions, with a black powder coat finish.

 |$10,000 for 25%||$25,000 for 33%||Mark Cuban|